 Keep yourself safe by following these 5 simple STEPS

-- Set online and mobile banking fraud alerts (with Shazam Bolt$)
+- Set online/mobile banking fraud and debit card use alerts (with Shazam Brella)

 - Tug the card reader.
 Is it loose?
 (A loose reader could indicate tampering.)